solana-labs/solana/storage-bigtable/README.md

 #### Forward proxy
-Export `BIGTABLE_PROXY` environment variable for the forward proxy as you would for `HTTP_PROXY`.
+Export `BIGTABLE_PROXY` environment variable for the forward proxy as you would for `HTTP_PROXY` (requires to call `LedgerStorageConfig::with_proxy_connector` for creating custom connector).
 This will establish a tunnel through the forward proxy for gRPC traffic (the tunneled traffic will still use TLS as normal).